 Distracted Driving Accidents

 A driver who fails to pay attention to the road not only puts his life at risk, but he also risks the lives of those around him.
 A distracted driver is more likely to miss important road signs or signals, which can have fatal consequences.
-Drivers who have disregarded a stop sign or a red light cause 50 fatal accidents each year in Georgia, according to Georgia Department of Public Health data.
+Drivers who have disregarded a stop sign or a red light cause 50 fatal distracted driving accidents each year in Georgia, according to the Georgia Department of Public Health data.
 Drivers who choose to engage in distracting behavior behind the wheel can face civil liability for their actions.

 Georgia law gives those injured by a distracted driver the right to file a lawsuit.
 Most of the time, plaintiffs allege negligence on the part of the defendant.
 To win, the plaintiff must prove:

 - The distracted driver, the defendant in the case, owed a duty to the plaintiff;

 - The distracted driver breached the duty; and

 - The plaintiff’s injuries were proximately caused by the distracted driver’s actions.